Ahmed-Bin-Mazhar/Social-Media-Data-Endpoint--Open-Source-Data-/README.md

 | `us-counties-us-counties-fb-social-connectedness-index-october-2021.zip` | Social connectedness index across US counties. |
 | `us-zip-code-us-zip-code-fb-social-connectedness-index-october-2021.zip` | Social connectedness index across US ZIP codes. |

+---

 ## Source & License

 All datasets are **open-source** and have been collected from publicly available repositories online.
 They are intended for research, analysis, and educational purposes.
 Please refer to the respective dataset providers for specific licensing details.

+---

 ## Usage

-These datasets and endpoints can be used for:
+These datasets and API endpoints can be used for:

 - Social media analytics during disaster events
 - Crisis communication studies